jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 <figcaption>Salt Bits vs Estimated Minimum Years of Protection</figcaption>

 For reference we show here a couple of other recommendations for salt lengths.
-We feel the recommendations are somewhat arbitrary since there is no indication how they were derived:
+We feel these recommendations are somewhat arbitrary since there is no indication how they were derived:

-* The[ National Institute of Standards and Technology (NIST)](https://www.nist.gov) recommends at least 32-bits in its [Digital Identity Guidelines (SP 800-63B)](https://pages.nist.gov/800-63-3/sp800-63b.html)
+* The [National Institute of Standards and Technology (NIST)](https://www.nist.gov) recommends at least 32-bits in its [Digital Identity Guidelines (SP 800-63B)](https://pages.nist.gov/800-63-3/sp800-63b.html)

 * The [Open Web Application Security Project (OWASP)](https://owasp.deteact.com/cheat/cheatsheets/Password_Storage_Cheat_Sheet.html) recommends using salts that are 256 to 512-bits long